Particularly in adolescence, friendships become increasingly important and can often ‘make or break’ the school year.

 The peer group is essential, but also your guidance and monitoring of activities are needed for your child to be safe and successful.

 As children grow, friendships take on new meaning.
-Parents who develop communication and stay actively involved with their teen provide a foundation for broader conversations in their future lives.
-This support will sustain them as they start to rely on friends, and as issues of concern inevitably arise during their school year.
+Parents who have open communication and active involvement in their teen’s life, provide the foundation for ongoing deeper conversations about friends and other issues of concern that will inevitably arise during this new school year.

 *Adapted from raisingchildren.net